blacklightpy/vaultofknowledge/Local AI Requirements.md

 RAG is used alongside LLM to retrieve data from images, databases, web, etc.
 Use re-rankers with RAG.

+### Model Optimization Techniques
+- Mixture of Experts
+	- Splits the Network into multiple layers, which function as subject-specific experts
+	- This allows reducing the VRAM load size, by not having to load everything at once
+	- Before deep learning, it was used to combine subject-specific models

 ### Techniques to Increase CPU Evaluation Speed
 - Use BLAS (OpenBLAS) and MKL [How?]